-- Earned income exceeding US$200,000, or US$300,000 together with their spouse, in each of the prior two years, and reasonably expects the same for the current year
+- Earned income exceeding US$200,000, or US$300,000 together with their spouse or spousal equivalent, in each of the prior two years, and reasonably expects the same for the current year

-- Has a net worth over US$1 million, individually or together with a spouse, excluding the value of the person’s primary residence
+- Has a net worth over US$1 million, individually or together with a spouse or spousal equivalent, excluding the value of the person’s primary residence

 - Is a director, executive officer or general partner of the issuer of the securities

-Entities are also considered accredited investors if they hold in excess of US$5 million in assets and are not formed for the specific purpose of acquiring the securities being offered, or if the entity’s equity owners are all accredited investors.
-In addition, certain banks, insurance companies and trusts are considered accredited investors under existing regulations.
+Entities and certain family offices (and their family clients) are also considered accredited investors if they hold in excess of US$5 million in assets and are not formed for the specific purpose of acquiring the securities being offered, or if the entity’s equity owners are all accredited investors.
+In addition, certain banks, insurance companies, trusts, SEC or state registered investment advisers, exempt reporting investment advisers and rural business investment companies are considered accredited investors under existing regulations.